Workman Publishing Company: Imprints

 In 1994 Peter Workman founded his second company, Artisan, with the mission to publish subjects that can best be expressed visually, whether through photography, illustration, or graphic design.
 The company focuses on cooking, design, crafts and hobbies, and expanding the boundaries of general nonfiction.
 It seeks out authors who are thought-leaders and tastemakers, and works hand-in-hand with them to create physical books that are beautiful in their own right.
 Artisan's first significant bestseller was Thomas Keller's The French Laundry Cookbook, and recent New York Times bestsellers include The Noma Guide to Fermentation, Grace Bonney's In the Company of Women, John Derian Picture Book, The Dogist, The Kinfolk Home, and The New Health Rules.
-Other notable authors include Sean Brock, Cheryl Day, Joshua McFadden, Lucinda Scala Quinn, Einat Admony, David Tanis, and Naomi Duguid.
+Other notable authors include Sean Brock, Natasha Pickowicz, Cheryl Day, Joshua McFadden, Lucinda Scala Quinn, Einat Admony, David Tanis, and Naomi Duguid.